-The Department of Justice and the Consumer Financial Protection Bureau (CFPB) today announced an $18 million settlement to resolve allegations that Fifth Third Bank (Fifth Third) engaged in a pattern or practice of discrimination against African-American and Asian/Pacific Islander borrowers in auto lending.
+WASHINGTON – The Department of Justice and the Consumer Financial Protection Bureau (CFPB) announced today a settlement to resolve allegations that Toyota Motor Credit Corporation (Toyota) engaged in a pattern or practice of discrimination against African-American and Asian/Pacific Islander borrowers in auto lending.
 Toyota, based in Torrance, California, is the nation’s largest captive auto lender, and the fifth largest auto lender overall.

-The settlement resolves claims by the department and the CFPB that Fifth Third discriminated by charging thousands of African-American and Hispanic borrowers higher interest rates than non-Hispanic white borrowers.
-The agencies claim that Fifth Third charged borrowers higher interest rates because of their race or national origin and not because of the borrowers’ creditworthiness or other objective criteria related to borrower risk.
-The United States’ complaint alleges that the average African-American victim was obligated to pay over $200 more during the term of the loan because of discrimination and the average Hispanic victim was also obligated to pay over $200 more during the term of the loan because of discrimination.
+The settlement resolves claims by the department and the CFPB that Toyota discriminated by charging thousands of African-American and Asian/Pacific Islander borrowers higher interest rates than non-Hispanic white borrowers.
+The agencies claim that Toyota charged borrowers higher interest rates because of their race or national origin, and not because of the borrowers’ creditworthiness or other objective criteria related to borrower risk.
+The United States’ complaint alleges that the average African-American victim was obligated to pay over $200 more during the term of the loan because of discrimination, and the average Asian/Pacific Islander victim was obligated to pay over $100 more during the term of the loan because of discrimination.
 The Equal Credit Opportunity Act (ECOA) prohibits such discrimination in all forms of lending, including auto lending.
-Fifth Third’s settlement with the Department of Justice, which is subject to court approval, was filed today in the U.S. District Court for the Southern District of Ohio in conjunction with the Department of Justice’s complaint.
-Fifth Third resolved the CFPB’s claims by entering into a public administrative settlement.
+Toyota’s settlement with the Justice Department, which is subject to court approval, was filed today in the U.S. District Court of the Central District of California in conjunction with the Justice Department’s complaint.
+Toyota resolved the CFPB’s claims by entering into a public administrative settlement.

-In addition to the payments of at least $19.9 million to African-American and Asian/Pacific Islander borrowers, the settlement also requires Fifth Third to improve its monitoring and compliance systems.
-The settlement allows the lender to experiment with different approaches toward lessening discrimination and requires it to regularly report to the department and the CFPB on the results of its efforts as well as discuss potential ways to improve results.
-The department commends Fifth Third for working cooperatively to reach an appropriate resolution of this case.
+In addition to the payments of at least $19.9 million to African-American and Asian/Pacific Islander borrowers, the settlement also requires Toyota to improve its monitoring and compliance systems.
+The settlement allows Toyota to experiment with different approaches toward lessening discrimination and requires it to regularly report to the department and the CFPB on the results of its efforts as well as discuss potential ways to improve results.
+The department commends Toyota for working cooperatively to reach an appropriate resolution of this case.

-The Justice Department’s enforcement of fair lending laws and the Servicemembers Civil Relief Act is conducted by the Housing and Civil Enforcement Section in the Civil Rights Division.
-Since 2010, the Civil Rights Division has provided approximately $1.3 billion in monetary relief for individual borrowers and impacted communities through its enforcement of the Fair Housing Act, ECOA and the SCRA.
-The Attorney General’s annual reports to Congress on ECOA enforcement highlight the department’s accomplishments in fair lending and are available at www.justice.gov/crt/publications/.
+The Justice Department’s enforcement of fair lending laws and the Servicemembers Civil Relief Act (SCRA) is conducted by the Housing and Civil Enforcement Section in the Civil Rights Division.
+Since 2010, the Civil Rights Division has provided approximately $1.4 billion in monetary relief for individual borrowers and impacted communities through its enforcement of the Fair Housing Act, ECOA and the SCRA.
+The Attorney General’s annual reports to Congress regarding ECOA highlight the department’s accomplishments in fair lending and are available at www.justice.gov/crt/publications.